Scaffold a new service with Actions

-This guide will walk you through setting up a self-service action to allow developers to scaffold a new service.
+This guide demonstrates how to set up a self-service action that allows developers to scaffold a new service.

 A service in Port is a flexible concept, allowing you to represent a piece of software and its related components in a way that makes sense for you.